-Southwest Diagnostic Center for Molecular Imaging in Dallas, TX
+Imaging Center in Dallas, TX

+Using the latest in imaging technology, we provide our patients with the highest standard of service by delivering quick and accurate results.
 We understand the anxiety surrounding unfamiliar situations, that’s why we offer more than board-certified radiologists, highly trained technologists, state-of-the-art medical equipment, and advanced PET/CT technology.
 We also provide the highest quality of customer service in Dallas, TX.

+Our Radiology Staff and technical team of view the imaging process from the patient’s perspective and are committed to answering questions, providing results quickly and accurately, and easing the patient’s tensions through compassionate care.
 Our focus is on PET/CT and CT Scans for the ongoing monitoring and proper diagnosis of cancer.
-Our radiologists have specialized training with molecular imaging and oncology.
+Our radiologists have specialized training in molecular imaging and oncology.
 Please browse our site for educational materials about cancer and our imaging exams.

 What Our Patients Are Saying